 "Dark, bushes, underpass.
 Not a freeway entrance or exit, just the road under a highway.
 I followed him to work and home, both were no good, took the next logical step, someplace in between."

 She skips the part about going to the company, meeting Brin, fixing bad code.
 Penny doesn't know about her computer skills, and she doesn't need to know.
 She doesn’t know Vika is now Katya.
 Better for her to be in the dark.
-Katya also sent an e-mail to Mark and Marge declining the offer, mom in poor health, need to return to Yugoslavia immediately.
+Katya also sent an e-mail to Morris and Marge declining the offer, mom in poor health, need to return to Yugoslavia immediately.
 Glad to help, blah, blah.

 Katya has never been in Yugoslavia, the email address leads no place.
 The likelihood of anyone putting together Valeria with Brin's death is zero.